 Work set out by the Contractor may be checked by the Engineer and any errors found shall be rectified by the Contractor at his own expense.
 The Contractor shall supply any instrument, equipment, material and labour required by the Engineer for this survey work.
 Any assistance, including checking given to the Contractor by the Engineer or any setting out done by the Engineer for Contractor shall not be held as relieving the Contractor of his responsibility for the accurate construction of the Works.

-The Contractor's survey instruments and survey equipment shall be suitable for the accurate setting out of the Works and shall be subject to the approval of the Engineer.
+The Contractor's survey instruments, and survey equipment shall be suitable for the accurate setting out of the Works and shall be subject to the approval of the Engineer.
 They shall furthermore be checked and correctly adjusted by the authorized agents before the commencement of the contract and subsequently when required by the Engineer and when otherwise necessary.

 When required the Contractor shall, at his own expense, provide two labourers to assist the Engineer.
 The Engineer shall have the sole right of approving of such a labourer.